-Shrimp Scampi Pasta is an Italian American classic, which is perfect for a quick weeknight dinner.
+Lemon Garlic Shrimp Pasta is a great 30 minute meal, perfect for a weeknight dinner.
 I like to use both white wine and lemon juice to brighten up this buttery, rich pasta dish.

-First, season and sear the shrimp.
-Then, add butter, red pepper flakes and garlic to the pan.
-Next, add white wine and reduce it by half.
+First, season and sear the shrimp (1).
+Then, add butter, red pepper flakes and garlic to the pan (2).

 More Pasta Recipes

 - Shrimp Pasta with Spicy Fresh Tomato Sauce

 - Fregola with Clams

 - Shells with Ricotta and Peas

 If you make this recipe, please post a comment and rating down below.
 If you want to be notified every time I post a new recipe, subscribe to my blog and give me a follow on my social accounts: instagram, pinterest, twitter, youtube.
 See you next time!Print